AuthentiqID/authentiq-docs/README.md

-# Authentiq Connect documentation
+# Authentiq Connect Developer Documentation

-This repository contains the [Authentiq Connect developer documentation](http://developers.authentiq.io/) source files.
+This repository contains the [Authentiq Connect Developer Documentation](http://developers.authentiq.com/) source files.

-# Contributing
+Don't hesitate to hit Edit on any of these pages and improve them.
 We appreciate your help!
-Please don't hesitate to improve this documentation by creating feature or pull requests in this repository.

 ## Running locally